elixir-lang/elixir-lang.github.com/getting-started/mix-otp/docs-tests-and-with.markdown

 18:12:10.698 [info] Application kv exited: :stopped
 ```

 To avoid printing log messages during tests, ExUnit provides a neat feature called `:capture_log`.
-By setting `@tag :capture_log` before each test or `@moduletag :capture_log` for the whole test case, ExUnit will automatically capture anything that is logged while the test runs.
+By setting `@tag :capture_log` before each test or `@moduletag :capture_log` for the whole test module, ExUnit will automatically capture anything that is logged while the test runs.
 In case our test fails, the captured logs will be printed alongside the ExUnit report.

 Between `use ExUnit.Case` and setup, add the following call: